forumone/component-based-theming/README.md

 - Grunt
 - Git

-### Acquia Dev Desktop
+**Administrative rights**
+You will need to ensure that you have administrative rights to install, configure or manage file permissions to install the required software needed to follow along in class.
+Bellow is a list of everything that needs to be installed.
+On top of that there will be instances where we may need to modify a file setting in Drupal that will require administrative rights.

+If you do not have administrative rights, in the case of using a work laptop, then please have your company install the following items for you.

+**Acquia Dev Desktop**
 To eliminate the need for various setups that may involve different ***AMP** (Apache/MySQL/PHP) stacks we will be using Acquia Dev Desktop to work with PHP, MySQL and Drupal.
 We can download and install Dev Desktop for both Windows and MAC by navigating to the [download](https://dev.acquia.com/downloads) page and following the install prompts for our operating system.

 Once complete we will revisit how to use Acquia Dev Desktop to import a Drupal 8 website as well as how to import database snapshots that we will use throughout the training.

-### Terminal
+**Terminal**
 The terminal is an interface in which we can type and execute text based commands.
 It can be much faster to complete some tasks using a Terminal than with graphical applications and menus.
 The remaining requirements will all be ran from a Terminal using a series of command line prompts.
 Take a moment to ensure that we have a Terminal (MAC) or Command Prompt (Windows) available to use.

 We will be using the terminal window to work with `Composer`, `NPM`, `Grunt` and `Git` throughout the training.
 It is important to be comfortable using the command line as it should be part of our daily Front End development workflow.

-### Composer
+**Composer**
 Composer (https://getcomposer.org/) is a dependency manager for PHP that allows us to perform a multitude of tasks; everything from creating a Drupal project to declaring libraries and even installing contributed modules, just to name a few.
 The advantage of using Composer is that it allows us to quickly install and update dependencies by simply running a few commands from a terminal window.

-Composer can be installed on Windows, Linux, Unix, and OS X. For this training, we will be following the installation directions found at https://getcomposer.org/download/.
-Take a look at the **Getting Started** documentation that corresponds with our operating system.
+> **MAC** users will need to follow the installation directions found at [https://getcomposer.org/download/](https://getcomposer.org/download/).
+Take a look at the **Getting Started** documentation that corresponds to OSX.
+Once Composer is locally installed, follow these [directions](https://getcomposer.org/doc/00-intro.md#globally) to make Composer globally accessible our operating system.

-> We will want to ensure that Composer is installed globally on our operating system.
+> **Windows** users can skip manually installing Composer, Acquia Dev Desktop installs it as part of the setup within the tools folder.

-Once Composer has been installed globally we should be able to open a terminal window and enter the following command to see a list of the Available commands:
+To verify Composer is working we should be able to open a terminal window and enter the following command to see a list of the available Composer commands:

     composer

-### Node & NPM
+> **Windows** users: If you receive a `Could not open input file: composer.phar` error, you will need to make an edit to the `composer.bat` file installed with Acquia Dev Desktop.
+You will need to have administrative rights to the folder and file.
+This file is located in the Acquia Dev Desktop tools folder (e.g., C:\ProgramFiles\DevDesktop\tools\composer.bat ) .
+Based on your Windows version this path may vary.
+>
+> Open `composer.bat` in a text editor and add double quotes around the path to PHP, making sure to change the version of php to 7_0, and add double quotes around the path to `composer.phar` and include the full path to it.
+Example:
+>
+> **@SET PATH=C:\Program Files\DevDesktop\php5_4;%PATH%php.exe composer.phar %***
+>
+> would become
+>
+> **@SET PATH="C:\Program Files\DevDesktop\php7_0";%PATH%php.exe** **“****C:\Program Files\DevDesktop\tools\composer.phar****”** **%***
+>
+> Save the file and then open the console from within Acquia Dev Desktop.
+You can now run the `composer` command within the console window to see a list of available Composer commands.

+**Node & NPM**
 [Node](https://nodejs.org/en/) is a cross platform runtime environment for creating server side and networking applications.
 Javascript running outside the browser.
 [NPM](https://www.npmjs.com/) is the package manager for JavaScript used to install, share, and distribute code and is used to manage dependencies in projects.